vikas-kundu/vaccinator/README.md

 # Vaccinator
 ## _Hasta La Vista Corona_
-Vaccinator is a python script to find open slots for vaccination in India based on pincode (or multiple pincodes).
+Vaccinator is a python script to find open slots for vaccination in India based on pincode (or multiple pincodes) or state and district.
 This script will recheck after every few minutes and as soon the slots open, inform you via
 - Beeping sound
 - Desktop notification
 - Email (optional)